What is annual leave? All you need to know

 Create a clear process for annual leave requests

 Another important aspect of paid annual leave at your business is the need to put together a clear time off process.

 You can’t just leave team members with policies and no way to follow them, so that means you might have to audit the current process and perhaps find out it’s time to update it.

-I’ll usually recommend putting together an employee time off form so you don’t get random emails with missing information, and making it easier to standardise the requests.
+I’ll usually recommend putting together a holiday request form template so you don’t get random emails with missing information, and making it easier to standardise the requests.

 Once that’s done, it may be time to think about ways you can streamline the process you follow day-to-day and save some time on it.